 Short-term Debt.
-PGE has approval from the FERC to issue short-term debt up to a total of \$750 million through February 6, 2012 and currently has the following unsecured revolving credit facilities:
+PGE has approval from the FERC to issue short-term debt up to a total of \$750 million through February 6, 2012 and has applied for a two year extension of the authorization in the amount of \$700 million, which more closely aligns with the Company's projected liquidity needs.
+The Company currently has the following unsecured revolving credit facilities:

-- A \$370 million syndicated credit facility, with \$10 million and \$360 million scheduled to terminate July 2012 and July 2013, respectively; - A \$200 million syndicated credit facility, which is scheduled to terminate in December 2012; and - A \$30 million credit facility, which is scheduled to terminate in June 2013.
+- A \$370 million syndicated credit facility, with \$10 million and \$360 million scheduled to terminate July 2012 and July 2013, respectively; - A \$200 million syndicated credit facility, which is scheduled to terminate in December 2012 ; and - A \$30 million credit facility, which is scheduled to terminate in June 2013 .

 These credit facilities supplement operating cash flow and provide a primary source of liquidity.
 Pursuant to the individual terms of the agreements, the credit facilities may be used for general corporate purposes and as backup for commercial paper borrowings.
 The \$370 million and \$30 million credit facilities also permit the issuance of standby letters of credit.
-As of June 30, 2011, PGE had \$126 million of letters of credit and no commercial paper or borrowings outstanding under the credit facilities.
-As of June 30, 2011, the aggregate unused credit available under the credit facilities was \$474 million.
+As of September 30, 2011, PGE had \$89 million of letters of credit outstanding under the credit facilities and no commercial paper or borrowings outstanding.
+As of September 30, 2011, the aggregate unused credit available under the credit facilities was \$511 million.

 Long-term Debt.
 To fund current capital expenditures and maturities of long-term debt, PGE generally relies on the issuance of long-term debt.
-For 2011, PGE expects that cash provided by operating activities will fund total capital expenditures, which are expected to approximate \$330 million.
+For 2011, PGE expects that cash provided by operating activities will fund total capital expenditures, which are expected to approximate \$304 million .
 Accordingly, the Company does not anticipate issuing any long-term debt in 2011.
-During the first quarter of 2011, PGE elected to have \$10 million of Port of St. Helens Pollution Control Revenue Bonds redeemed and retired.
+During January 2011 , PGE elected to have \$10 million of Port of St. Helens Pollution Control Revenue Bonds redeemed and retired.
 PGE has no other long-term debt that is scheduled to mature in 2011.

 Capital Structure.
 PGE's financial objectives include the balancing of debt and equity to maintain an optimal weighted average cost of capital while retaining sufficient flexibility to meet the Company's financial obligations.
 The Company attempts to maintain a common equity ratio (common equity to total consolidated capitalization, including current debt maturities) of approximately 50%.
 Achievement of this objective, while sustaining sufficient cash flow, is necessary to maintain acceptable credit ratings and allow access to long-term capital at optimal interest rates.
-PGE's common equity ratios were 47.8% and 46.7% as of June 30, 2011 and December 31, 2010, respectively.
+PGE's common equity ratios were 47.9% and 46.7% as of September 30, 2011 and December 31, 2010, respectively.